There is a topic in marketing that no one talks about.

 Let's get into it...

-You see, the human brain is not build to understand exponential change... because there wasn't much exponential change around when we spent thousands of years evolving on the plains of Africa.
+You see, the human brain is not built to understand exponential change... because there wasn't much exponential change around when we spent thousands of years evolving on the plains of Africa.

 Exponential change occurs when a process feeds back on itself.